festivals

 Regional Specialties

-Andalusia: The moraga tradition involves grilling sardines on bamboo skewers over beach fires.
+In Andalusia, the moraga tradition involves grilling sardines on bamboo skewers over beach fires.
 The smoky, fresh flavour is unforgettable.
+If you're interested in traditional food in Malaga, this is one of the best ways to try espetos in their most authentic setting.

 Tips for Attending San Juan

-• Arrive at beaches early to claim a good bonfire spot
+- Arrive at beaches early (by 9pm) to claim a good bonfire spot

 Safety Tips

-• Stay aware of your surroundings in crowded beach areas
+Stay aware of your surroundings in crowded beach areas and keep valuables secure.
+For general safety advice when travelling in Spain, see our Spain safety tips.

 Official Information